Skip to content

 Hangfire

-Settings for the Hangfire dashboard.
+Settings to enable the Hangfire dashboard.
 Hangfire is a tool that helps you manage background jobs.
 It is available at /hangfire endpoint.

 Example